vboyev-MSFT/defender-docs/defender-endpoint/minimum-requirements.md

 > Want to experience Microsoft Defender for Endpoint?
 [Sign up for a free trial.](https://signup.microsoft.com/create-account/signup?products=7f379fee-c4f9-4278-b0a1-e4c8c2fcdf7e&ru=https://aka.ms/MDEp2OpenTrial?ocid=docs-wdatp-minreqs-abovefoldlink)

 There are some minimum requirements for onboarding devices to the Defender for Endpoint service.
-Learn about the licensing, hardware and software requirements, and other configuration settings to onboard devices to the service.
+Learn about the licensing, hardware, and software requirements, and other configuration settings to onboard devices to the service.

 > [!TIP]
 >